Trees

 2. N - 1 Edges

-Binary trees are fundamental to many advanced tree structures like Binary Search Trees (BST) and AVL trees.
-They're used in various applications including expression parsing, data compression, and for efficient searching and sorting algorithms.
-Binary trees have several special types, each with unique properties:
+Binary trees are the foundation for more advanced trees like Binary Search Trees (BST) and AVL trees.
+They show up in expression parsing, data compression, and efficient search and sort algorithms.
+Binary trees have a few notable variants:

-• Full Binary Tree: Each node has either 0 or 2 children
+• Full Binary Tree: Each node has either 0 or 2 children.

-• Complete Binary Tree: All levels are fully filled except possibly the last, which is filled from left to right
+• Complete Binary Tree: All levels are fully filled except possibly the last, which is filled from left to right.

-• Perfect Binary Tree: All parent nodes have two children and all leaves are at the same level
+• Perfect Binary Tree: All parent nodes have two children and all leaves are at the same level.

-• Balanced Binary Tree: The height of the left and right subtrees of every node differs by at most one
+• Balanced Binary Tree: The height of the left and right subtrees of every node differs by at most one.

 Binary Search Tree